 Topics which students cover at KS3 are: The Art of India, Colour, Ceramics, Still Life, Totem Poles, Constructivist Art, The Renaissance, Portraits and Masks.

 Students have one 50 minute Art lesson per week during their Creative rotation.

 Beyond the curriculum, students have opportunities to work with visiting artists and enter local and national Art competitions.
 Students’ work is displayed and celebrated around the school and in the wider community.

-Art is a popular and successful optional subject at KS4; students have five lessons per fortnight, and build upon their KS3 experience to explore a more diverse range of practices in greater depth, including visits to exhibitions.
+Art is a popular and successful optional subject at KS4; students have three lessons per week, and build upon their KS3 experience to explore a more diverse range of practices in greater depth, including visits to exhibitions.
 Students work with greater independence to produce exciting and personal responses in a wide range of media and styles.
 We are incredibly proud of our students work in Art over time, which has been exhibited both at Broadoak during events such as our ‘Broadoak Above and Beyond Awards’ evening, as well as being recognised for quality and skill across the Cabot Learning Federation during annual, CLF-wide exhibitions.

-At KS4 GCSE Art offers a varied range of exciting courses through the AQA suite of exams; GCSE AQA Art and Design – Fine Art; GCSE AQA Art and Design – Textile Design; GCSE AQA Art and Design – Photography.
-The Art and Design specification is ‘vibrant and dynamic’ and allow students the opportunity to develop skills in a choice of different media.
+At KS4 GCSE Art offers a varied range of exciting courses through the AQA suite of exams; GCSE AQA Art and Design – Fine Art and GCSE AQA Art and Design – Photography.
+The Art and Design specification is vibrant and dynamic and allow students the opportunity to develop skills in a choice of different media.
 The courses encourage a love of drawing, experimentation and making, and a commitment to working hard at expressing ideas in original and creative ways, whilst equipping them with the skills to continue the subject with confidence at AS, A-level and beyond.

 All Art and Design GCSE options are assessed through the following: